 I’ve decided that graphs are a great way to show someone how to improve their music.
-If you were to plot the notes versus time, would you end up with something that looks chaotic with absolutely no pattern to it whatsoever?
+If you were to plot notes versus time, would you end up with something that looks chaotic with absolutely no pattern?

 Would there be some sort of repeating shape to it with arcs and curves?

-This is why you can learn a set of notes, aka scale, play them randomly and it still doesn’t sound musical.
+This is why learning a set of notes, aka scales, and playing them randomly doesn’t sound musical.
 The closer to random you get the less your average listener can make sense out of it.
 It would be like flinging a hundred hole punches on the ground and asking someone if they saw anything in it…

-Yet another reason I tell my students not to be afraid of repetition because without repetition there are no shapes for the non-musician to follow.
+This is a good reason I tell my students not to be afraid of repetition, without repetition there are no shapes for the non-musician to follow.

 Notice the first graph is scattered about, the second one is trending upwards left to right and the last one is more like a curve:

-These trends/perspectives are not just about notes, they should be about dynamics and note durations as well.
+These trends/perspectives are not just about notes, they should be about dynamics and note duration as well.